NeneWang/CISC3140-Labs/3.1/Readme.md

 The downloaded information comes from this API link: https://data.cityofnewyork.us/resource/yjxr-fw8i.csv

-The program deletes (if exists) realestate.csv and report.csv The downloaded information is renamed as realestate.csv and saved in the same folder of the realtor_bot.
+The downloaded information is renamed as realestate.csv and saved in the same folder of the makescript.

 The program calculates the total market value and average market values of the properties.